Jeremiah Chapter 7

 “The land that I gave … for ever”: God refers to the unconditional element of the land promised in the Abrahamic Covenant (Gen. 12, 15, 17, 22).

-Verses 8-11: In calling the Temple “a den of thieves,” Jeremiah was confronting the hypocrisy of God’s people in thinking they could be thoroughly pagan in every aspect of their lives and then pretend to come worthily into God’s house (Matt.
+Verses 8-11: In calling the Temple “a den of robbers,” Jeremiah was confronting the hypocrisy of God’s people in thinking they could be thoroughly pagan in every aspect of their lives and then pretend to come worthily into God’s house (Matt.
 21:13; Mark 11:17; Luke 19:46).

 Jeremiah 7:8 “Behold, ye trust in lying words, that cannot profit.”